minio/docs/source/reference/minio-server/settings/core.rst

 .. important::

    The default limit of 10,000 provides a safety valve against incorrect or inefficient application behavior in versioned buckets.
-   Lifting this limit without first ensuring application's are designed for versioned operations may result in a negative performance impact over time.
+   Lifting this limit without first ensuring your applications are designed for versioned operations may result in a negative performance impact over time.